rezib/cloubed/doc/command.rst

 Print the XML representation of network *backbone*:

   cloubed xml --resource=network:backbone

+Print the variables that could be used in templates of domain *node1*:

+  cloubed vars --domain=node1

 Print the current status of all resources of the testbed: